abikesa/art/README.md

 > Art must be [critiqued](https://github.com/abikesa/bloom)
+     - More remote overtones of the harmonic series "heard"?
+     - Embracing of these as inseperable from earlier overtones?
+     - How, then, do our favorite artists perform with regard to one specific overtone?
 > Best of art uses history:
      - Reverence
      - Inference
      - Deliverance
 > Case: Bach's `Air`
      - My `reverence` for him is [increased by it](https://github.com/abikesa/sheetmusic)
      - Yet its mostly my new `inferences` about music in general that dominate my experience
      - From this vantage I'm in better position to critique and provide much needed `deliverance` from the shackles of my earlier exposures to music & genres

                                   1. Voir